TrueBlocks/trueblocks-core/README.md

 If you want a GUI, TrueBlock-core is also the engine of our [Explorer](http://github.com/TrueBlocks/trueblocks-explorer) application.

-## Prerequisites
+## Build

 All you need is an ethereum node and a few build tools.
+Then compile the program and start pulling data.

+### Prereqs

 The application has minimal dependancies: only `go`, `git`, and some basic build tools like `cmake` and `clang-format`.
 To install `golang` on your system, follow [these instructions](https://golang.org/doc/install).